kalyanac/lustre_iostats/README.md

 A quick and dirty utility to get raw job IO statistics on Lustre file systems.
 This utility is written in Python.

+*Known issue*
+On Lustre client 2.5.1, I noticed the read_bytes & write_bytes is now reporting samples + 4 values instead of 3 values.
+The script must be corrected to read the last but one column instead of last column.

 *How to use:*

 Refer to the sample job script on how to use this utility.